cr0t/advent-of-code-2015/README.md

 ### Day 4: The Ideal Stocking Stuffer

 Part 1 solved with pattern-matching on the first 20 bit of bitstring that get returned by `:crypto.hash(:md5, "...")`, plus a bit of recursion.
+2nd part solved the same way (though initial solution got extended to check more bits in the head of a hash).